wyldphyre/Slayer/README.md

 An Windows application for quickly killing targeted processes.

 I built this to provide a quick way to kill processes that for one reason or another I found myself needing to kill on a regular or semi-regular basis.
-The primary goal that it should provide a way to select which process to kill if there was more than one of them running (the tool I was previously using would just kill all running instances of an executable).
+The primary goal was that it should provide a way to select which process to kill if there was more than one of them running (the tool I was previously using would just kill all running instances of an executable).

 ## Setup